jsphpl/laravan/README.md

 It also brings some neat, optional stuff:

-- Single-command deployment of Laravel applications
+- Single-command deployment of Laravel applications with rollback capability
 - Automatic database backups
 - Free TLS certificates via letsencrypt
 - Supervisor for reliably running queue workers